candlecorp/wick/README.md

 ## Using make

-Vino uses `Makefile`s extensively, make sure you explore them to understand what you can run as tasks.
+Wasmflow uses `Makefile`s extensively, make sure you explore them to understand what you can run as tasks.

 Many makefiles have a `help` task to give you a rundown of the important tasks.